Soli Deo gloria

 After that, she leaves to take care of the next burn victim, and I'm assigned a soldier to escort me through the hovercraft.

-One of the soldiers, a girl, no older than eighteen, with dark brown hair in a plain bun and a tall height, walks up to me.
-She's frowning, and her gun is resting in her hands like a baby, a strap over her shoulder.
+One of the soldiers, a girl, no older than eighteen, with dark brown hair in a plain bun and tall, walks up to me.
+She frowns; her gun rests in her hands like a baby, a strap over her shoulder.

 "I am Soldier Agrava.
-I have been assigned to escort you to the captain's deck where Commander Boggs has called you," and she turns and beckons for me to follow her.
+I have been assigned to escort you to the captain's deck where Commander Boggs has called you," and she beckons for me to follow her.

 I don't argue with her, knowing that she knows the way around this hovercraft while I don't.
-I fall in step behind her authoritative, marching, precise steps.
+I fall in step behind her authoritative, marching steps.

 At one corner, she turns abruptly and says, "What is your name, Soldier?"